-This Samhaintide, I’ve been telling Rebecca more stories about the things in our house, so that she hears them as her heritage and not just deployed against her.
+This Samhaintide, I’ve been trying to tell Rebecca more stories about the things in our house, so that she hears them as her heritage and not just deployed against her.
 One time I was trying to come up with a story about the highchair and asked myself if I could remember sitting in it.
 Suddenly, yes, I knew I had.
 I’d requested salmon for dinner, since I’d heard that’s the most delicious fish there is, and I was sitting in the high chair at Great Grandma DePauw’s waiting for it.
 Can you imagine how disappointed I was when I got a plate of funny-smelling brown blobs instead?
 I screamed that I wanted salmon.
-My mom looked pained and explained to me that this was salmon, and to her grandma that I’d never had salmon except in patties, so she didn’t know what I was talking about.
+My mom looked pained and explained to me that this was salmon, and to her grandma that she’d never made salmon except in patties, so she didn’t know what I was talking about.
 Actually, I was thinking of the baked white fish with almonds that my mom made.
 I couldn’t imagine any fish more delicious than that, so I’d concluded it must be salmon.
 I didn’t know what else to call it, and when I found out what salmon really was, I was so disappointed–-it was just shattering.
 I refused to eat the salmon patties, and for the rest of my childhood, my mother never made them again.

 Other things about the high chair I remember less clearly.
 At first I tried telling just the facts I know: Rebecca’s Great Great Grandpa Charles DePauw carried it home from “downtown” Kewanee, Illinois, in 1925, when his first daughter was a year old.
 That didn’t grab Rebecca.
 You need to feed your ancestors’ stories, put some flesh on their bones, if you don’t want them to sit around your table looking like dead things.
 The way I tell the high chair story now, it was an impulse gift.
 They could’ve made due without it, but it was high time for Baby Marie to sit at the table and be a regular part of the family.
 So when Grandpa DePauw saw our white high chair in the window of the new department store, he decided to buy it then and there.
 He didn’t even have his milk wagon with him to carry the high chair home, so he had to lug it all the way back himself.
 But it was worth it for the surprise.